patricksimonian/just-ask/api/config/rolemapping.md

 - APPROVER: this role allows a user to approve inivation requests that are otherwise no authorized.
 For example if a user requests themselves into an organization an APPROVER can grant access
 - REQUESTER: this is role applied to users granting them access to make requests to orgs.
 - COLLABORATOR: this role applies to users who are able to request users access into orgs without APPROVER grants.
+The COLLABORATOR can only invite users to orgs that they belong too.
+APPROVERS can invite users to any org the app is installed on

 ## Role Mappings